Dear Shareholders,

 29. INTERNAL AUDITORS

-the Companies (Accounts) Rules, 2014, and other applicable provisions of the Act, the
+(Accounts) Rules, 2014, and other applicable provisions of the Act, the Board of Directors

-Board of Directors has appointed M/s.
+has re-appointed M/s.
 A.K.
-Sood & Associates, Chartered Accountants,
+Sood & Associates, Chartered Accountants, Chandigarh as

-Chandigarh as Internal Auditors of the Company for financial year 2023-24.
-The Internal
+Internal Auditors of the Company for financial year 2025-26.
+The Internal Auditor conducts

-Auditor conducts the internal audit and reports to the Audit Committee and Board from time
+the internal audit and reports to the Audit Committee and Board from time to time.

 30. COST RECORDS